SubasishMohapatra/StreamingWithWebAPI/README.md

 # StreamingWithWebAPI
-Sample program to show how to stream seamless with WebAPI and C# code
+Sample program to show how to stream large collection of objects seamlessly with WebAPI and C# code